SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_Tables_and_Views.md

 The key fields found within this table relate to two main features of a location:

-    - Naming; there are five naming fields available in this table - LOC_NAME, LOC_NAME_ALT1, LOC_NAME _ALT2, LOC_ORIGINAL NAME, LOC_NAME_MAP
+* Naming; there are five naming fields available in this table - LOC_NAME, LOC_NAME_ALT1, LOC_NAME _ALT2, LOC_ORIGINAL NAME, LOC_NAME_MAP
-    - Spatial location (LOC_COORD_EASTING, LOC_COORD_NORTHING); all locations are re-projected (if necessary) to NAD83, UTM Zone 17 (the original coordinates are stored in the equivalent '_OUOM' fields); a coordinate tracking system has been implemented within the table D_LOCATION_COORD_HIST
+* Spatial location (LOC_COORD_EASTING, LOC_COORD_NORTHING); all locations are re-projected (if necessary) to NAD83, UTM Zone 17 (the original coordinates are stored in the equivalent '_OUOM' fields); a coordinate tracking system has been implemented within the table D_LOCATION_COORD_HIST
+*

-Other more minor attributes of a Location that are stored in this table include:
+* more minor attributes of a Location that are stored in this table include:
-    - the Lot and Concession (mainly from the MOE)
+* the Lot and Concession (mainly from the MOE)
-    - Ownership information (for owners of many wells; e.g. York Region);
+* Ownership information (for owners of many wells; e.g. York Region);
-    - Location status (e.g. active, decommissioned, in-active, etc.)
+* Location status (e.g. active, decommissioned, in-active, etc.)
-    - Address and Contact info
+* Address and Contact info
-    - Confidentiality code (not currently used but established to assist in screening locations that are not to be widely circulated (set by partner agencies)
+* Confidentiality code (not currently used but established to assist in screening locations that are not to be widely circulated (set by partner agencies)
+*

-Regarding the naming of locations, the following general guidelines are provided:
+*ding the naming of locations, the following general guidelines are provided:
+*

-    - LOC_NAME is intended to be relatively short for easy display purposes
+* LOC_NAME is intended to be relatively short for easy display purposes
-    - LOC_NAME_ALT1 is intended to convey information about consultants, geography and/or location ownership
+* LOC_NAME_ALT1 is intended to convey information about consultants, geography and/or location ownership
-    - LOC_ORIGINAL_NAME is primarily used for the MOE identification number or as the original name of the well (also found in D_LOCATION_ALIAS); where the well is not a part of the MOE database, the original name can reflect the name assigned by the consultant/owner at the time of drilling; in some cases, this identifier is currently the same as the LOC_NAME
+* LOC_ORIGINAL_NAME is primarily used for the MOE identification number or as the original name of the well (also found in D_LOCATION_ALIAS); where the well is not a part of the MOE database, the original name can reflect the name assigned by the consultant/owner at the time of drilling; in some cases, this identifier is currently the same as the LOC_NAME
-    - LOC_NAME_ALT2 - this field is currently not used to any great extent; in the future we could add in the MOE's Tag Number or Audit Number (these are both currently found in the D_LOCATION_ALIAS table)
+* LOC_NAME_ALT2 - this field is currently not used to any great extent; in the future we could add in the MOE's Tag Number or Audit Number (these are both currently found in the D_LOCATION_ALIAS table)
-    - LOC_NAME_MAP - this name is limited to 6 characters and is designed to show a very localized name that would show up easily when posted in a map
+* LOC_NAME_MAP - this name is limited to 6 characters and is designed to show a very localized name that would show up easily when posted in a map

 When assigning a name to a new location, the user should think about key features of the name that might be used by someone in the future if they were querying to see if the location is in the database.
 Due to the high incidence of duplicates over the past few years the naming of key wells has become much more explicit so that the chances of someone re-entering a well are minimized.